DanBrandt/KnightsOfStJohn/README.md

 # KnightsOfStJohn
-Liturgical resources for official ceremonies for the Knights of St. John International.
+Liturgical resources for official ceremonies of the Knights of St. John International.